 Can a student appeal a student conduct decision?

-There are four different appeals processes, depending on the nature of the proceeding and/or sanction.
-Two bodies, the Appeals Committee and the Suspension Review Panel (SRP) handle the majority of appeals.
-The Appeals Committee hears all appeals of student conduct hearings, except those involving recommendations for suspension or permanent dismissal.
+There are different appeals processes, depending on the nature of the proceeding and/or sanction.
+Two bodies, the Level One Appeals Committee and the Level Two Appeals Committee handle the majority of appeals.
+The Level One Appeals Committee hears all appeals of student conduct hearings, except those involving recommendations for suspension or permanent dismissal.
 Decisions of the Appeals Committee are final.
-The SRP automatically hears all cases involving the recommendation for suspension or permanent dismissal of a student.
+The Level Two Appeals Committee hears all cases involving the recommendation for suspension or permanent dismissal of a student.
+Decisions of the Level Two Appeals Committee are final.
 The director of student conduct hears appeals of residence hall director hearings.
-The vice president for student affairs reviews appeals after the SRP process is exhausted upon written request of the student within five days of receiving a decision.
-Decisions by the vice president for student affairs are final.

 A student may appeal based on the any of following: